 Why you must revamp your processes

-Many companies will use the commitment disclosure schedule to build their lease inventory.
+Many organizations will use the commitment disclosure schedule to build their lease inventory.
 But let’s be honest, most of the time, items are missing from that schedule.
 Solely relying on it is unwise.

 The commitment disclosure schedule is useful as a way to check for completeness.
 Make sure that everything listed on the schedule is also on the Contract Inventory Template that you’ve built.